-The Gouverneur Museum reopened on July 1.
-The museum is now open Wednesdays and Saturdays 1 - 3 p.m.
+The museum is open Wednesdays and Saturdays 1:00PM to 3:00PM.
 In order to best ensure the safety of our visitors and volunteers, masks will be available.

 You can visit the Gouverneur Museum virtually… using our mobile our app.
 It was built for mobile devices, but can still be experienced with a computer.

 The Museum in "The Manse"